Personal Data We Collect

-2. Third party service providers: We partner with and are supported by service providers around the world (for example, information technology and related infrastructure providers, customer service providers and other similar service providers).
-Personal data will be made available to these service providers only when necessary to fulfil the services they provide to us, such as system and platform support, advertising and marketing services, recruiting services.
+2. Third party service providers: We partner with and are supported by service providers around the world (for example, information technology and related infrastructure providers, customer service providers, professional advisers and other similar service providers).
+Personal data will be made available to these service providers only when necessary to fulfill the services they provide to us, such as system and platform support, advertising and marketing services, and recruiting services.
 Such service providers are prohibited from sharing or using personal data we make available to them for any other purpose than to provide services to us.

 3. Advertising and analytics partners: We may share your personal data with third-party companies, including if you have followed our instructions to allow such disclosure, such as through registration for our events with notice that we share attendee information with third-party event sponsors.
 Third party analytics and advertising companies also collect personal data through our website identifiers and device information (such as cookie IDs, device IDs, and IP address) and usage data described in the Cookies and Similar Technologies section below.

 6. Business transactions: We may disclose your personal data to any prospective seller or buyer of any business or assets.
 Additionally, if Couchbase is involved in a merger, acquisition, or sale of all or a portion of its assets, personal data may be among the transferred assets.
 If Couchbase or our assets are acquired by another company, that company would possess your personal data and that company would assume the rights and obligations regarding your personal data as described herein.
 In such event, we will notify you via email and/or a prominent notice on our website, of any change in ownership, use of personal data, and choices you may have regarding personal data.